EGI-Federation/documentation/content/en/internal/helpdesk/features/report-generator/_index.md

 GGUS support units are spread over a wide range of time zones.
 Some of the support units themselves are spread over several time zones.
 However most support units are located in European time zones.
-Support units and their time zones are listed at https://ggus.eu/?mode=resp_unit_info.
+Support units and their time zones are listed on [a dedicated page](https://ggus.eu/?mode=resp_unit_info).
 For middleware product teams GGUS assumes time zone "UTC +1" for all support units.
 For all the other support units the system uses the relevant time zone for calculating timestamps as far as possible.

 ### Office hours